 1. Application Submission

-Applications and references are submitted via the CollegeNet online systems.
-Completed applications and references will be transferred from College systems to Augusta University’s Office of Academic Admissions (OAA) for processing into the Augusta University electronic applicant database system.
+Applications and references are submitted through the Office of Admissions' online application.
 Programs will have access to applicant’s files and documents only after OAA has officially processed them into the Augusta University electronic applicant database system.

 Application materials and documents (e.g. transcripts, proof of degree, transcript evaluations, etc) are submitted directly to and processed through Augusta University’s OAA: